CartoDB/documentation/app/content/carto-user-manual/tutorials/identify_panels_using_coverage_feedback.md

 3. Let´s first explore a table which includes data for visits and visitors for different locations in the central part of the Madrid metropolitan area, including the visitors´ sociodemographic characteristics.

-    Go to the Data Explorer, in the CARTO Datawarehouse, in the "demo_tables_ooh_onboarding" folder.
-Click on the "ooh_madrid_visitors_and_visits" table. and then "Data Preview" tab.
+    Go to the Data Explorer, in the CARTO Datawarehouse, in the "demo_tables" folder.
+Click on the "madrid_est_pedestrian_traffic" table, and then "Data Preview" tab.
 You will see we have a Point geometry dataset visits, visitors and associated sociodemographics, for the weekdays of the first week of the year.

     ![Map explore data table](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_visitors_table.png)

-4. To begin our analysis we will need to convert our point geometries to quadbins, so that we can vizualize the differences more clearly.
+4. To begin our analysis we will need to convert our point geometries to quadints, so that we can vizualize the differences more clearly.

     Click on the "Add Source from..." button and select "Custom Query (SQL)".
 Select "Type your own query" and then click on "Add Source".
 Once you view the SQL editor paste the following and run the query:

     ```sql
     SELECT geoid, `carto-un`.carto.QUADINT_BOUNDARY(geoid) geom,
     FROM (
-        SELECT distinct geoid FROM `cartodb-on-gcp-pm-team.antonis.sample__T1_laborable_eng`
+        SELECT distinct geoid FROM `carto-demo-data.demo_tables.madrid_est_pedestrian_traffic`
     )
     ```